overleaf/toolkit/doc/ldap.md

 LDAP is configured in the Toolkit via [`variables.env`](./configuration.md).

+After bootstrapping Server Pro for the first time with LDAP authentication, an existing LDAP user must be given admin permissions visiting `/launchpad` page (or [via CLI](https://github.com/overleaf/overleaf/wiki/Creating-and-managing-users#creating-the-first-admin-user), but in this case ignoring password confirmation).

+LDAP users will appear in Overleaf Admin Panel once they log in first time with their initial credentials.

 The [Developer wiki](https://github.com/overleaf/overleaf/wiki/Server-Pro:-LDAP-Config) contains further documentation on the available Environment Variables and other configuration elements.

 ## Example